 While the above research streams focus on platform schemes, the third research stream highlights participants’ motivations by proposing the concept of co-creation experience (Füller et al., 2011).
 When participants provide feedback on submitted ideas, when they explore and establish relationships through comments, these actions are likely to enhance the feelings of autonomy, competence, enjoyment, and sense of the community, i.e. four elements of co-creation experience (Füller et al., 2011).
 The empirical evidence shows that co-creation experience significantly impacts the number of contributions by individuals as well as the quality of submitted designs (Füller et al., 2011).

 The fourth research stream focuses on user roles.
-Within the idea crowdsourcing platforms, individuals’ perceptions, preferences, and decisions are not only based on information and suggestions presented by companies/brands, but are mainly influenced by ideas generated by other individuals and social interactions among them.
+Within the idea crowdsourcing platforms, individuals’ perceptions, preferences and decisions are not only based on information and suggestions presented by companies/brands, but are mainly influenced by ideas generated by other individuals and social interactions among them.
 This is the reason why empirical evidence aims to understand individuals’ roles in crowdsourcing and how these roles impact on their self-creativity processes.
-Several typologies of user roles exist by considering literature from online communities: for example: (1) visitors, novices, regulars, leaders and elders according to participant’s life cycle changes with a community; (2) tourists, minglers, devotees and insiders based on different levels of social ties and consumption activities; (3) lurkers and posters based on users’ delivered contributions (Haikel-Elsabeh et al., 2018).
-A few crowdsourcing scholars try to bring above user typologies in idea crowdsourcing platforms to generate a new typology of user roles dedicated to crowdsourcing platforms, i.e. socializer, idea generator, master, efficient contributor, passive idea generator and passive commentator.
+Several typologies of user roles exist by considering literature from online communities: for example: (1) visitors, novices, regulars, leaders and elders according to participant’s life cycle evolution within a community; (2) tourists, minglers, devotees and insiders based on different levels of social ties and consumption activities; (3) lurkers and posters based on users’ delivered contributions (Haikel-Elsabeh et al., 2018).
+A few crowdsourcing scholars try to bring above user typologies in idea crowdsourcing platforms to generate a new typology of user roles dedicated to crowdsourcing platforms, i.e. socializer, idea generator, master, efficient contributor, passive idea generator and passive commentator (Füller et al., 2014).

 Research Gap 1 – Brand Community Management

-Literature on crowdsourcing platforms commonly focus on appropriate mechanism, few scholars address a brand perspective to explore how to manage the crowd and virtual community.
+Literature on crowdsourcing platforms commonly focuses on appropriate mechanism, few scholars address a brand perspective to explore how to manage the crowd and virtual community.

 Virtual community refers to a group of individuals who interact through social networks to pursue mutual interests.
 As mentioned in the revised definition, the building process of a community is crucial for brands to prompt the value co-creation in the long term.

 Virtual community management from a brand perspective is lacking in the current literature.
-Similar to brands’ social media channels, the brand should develop reputation and activity systems in order to constantly update the community.
-At the same time, the brand should interact with the contributors to develop a close and trusting relationship, through an idea guide profile who manages the community.
-The actual need in brand community management corresponds to leveraging relational resources of individuals by brand guides and platform features in a durable long-term vision.
+Similar to brands’ social media channels, brand should develop reputation and activity systems in order to constantly update the community.
+At the same time, brand should interact with the contributors to develop a close and trusting relationship, through an idea guide profile who manages the community.
+The actual need in brand community management corresponds to leveraging relational resources of individuals in a durable long-term vision.
 It can be underlined that the most important factor of the virtual community is the management of social influence and reputation, by stimulating a “coopetitive climate” (Zhao et al., 2016b).

 Research Gap 2 – Design Features

-In this section, we provide some crowdsourcing platform outcomes identified from the literature and raise research gaps.
+In this section, crowdsourcing platform outcomes are provided with identified research gaps.

 Research Gap – 1 Brand Loyalty

-As previously discussed, few literature focuses on brand perspective when considering idea crowdsourcing.
+As previously discussed, few studies focus on brand perspective when considering idea crowdsourcing.
 Concept such as brand loyalty has rarely explored in idea crowdsourcing platforms but extensively studied in other forms of virtual communities such as social media.
-For example, Haikel-Elsabeh et al. (2018) highlight the importance of brand engagement and brand community involvement have a positive influence on brand endorsement.
+For example, Haikel-Elsabeh et al. (2018) highlight the important roles of brand engagement and brand community involvement on brand endorsement.
 Future research should consider brand initiated idea crowdsourcing platform as a brand community and explore more constructs related to brands such as customer engagement and brand loyalty.